Local acyclicity in $p$-adic cohomology: Background on rigid cohomology and arithmetic D -modules

 whenever $u$ is proper.
 These have exactly the same properties as in the case of couples, and there is an analogous base change result.
 If $X$ is smooth, then we have full subcategories

 consisting of objects whose cohomology sheaves are in the essential image of

-At least in the overconvergent case, it is explained how to extend all these definitions to the not-necessarily-realisable case in \cite{Abe13}.
+At least in the overconvergent case, it is explained how to extend all these definitions to the not-necessarily-realisable case in \cite{Abe18a}.
 That is, Abe shows that the category $\mathrm{Hol}^\dagger_F(X/K)$ is of a Zariski-local nature for realisable varieties, and thus for a general variety we may define $\mathrm{Hol}^\dagger_F(X/K)$ by taking an open affine cover and gluing (affine varieties being realisable).
 We can then define

-which is justified by the main result of \cite{AC18}, showing that this really does recover the previous definition in the realisable case.
-Abe explains in \cite[\S2.3]{Abe13} how to define the 6 functors $u^+,u_+,u^!,u_!,\widetilde{\otimes}$ and $\mathbf{D}$ in the non-realisable case, and shows that all the same properties hold.
-Again, if $X$ is smooth then we have
+which is justified by the main result of \cite{AC18}, showing that this recovers the previous definition in the realisable case.
+Abe explains in \cite[\S2.3]{Abe18a} how to define the 6 functors $u^+,u_+,u^!,u_!,\widetilde{\otimes}$ and $\mathbf{D}$ in the non-realisable case, and shows that all the same properties hold.
+Again, if $X$ is smooth then we have the fully faithful functor

 and the corresponding full subcategory $D^{b,\dagger}_{\mathrm{isoc},F}(X/K) \subset D^{b,\dagger}_{\mathrm{hol},F}(X/K)$.